bilgino/angularforddd/README.md

 }
 ```

-Requesting the view model provider (application service) in the constructor of a view controller class:
+Requesting the view model provider in the view controller class:

 ```
 @Component({